Sri Lanka Travel Guide: How to Climb Sigiriya Rock Fortress

 The climb up Sigiriya Rock consists of approximately 1200 steps in total and can be divvied up into a few phases.
 There are steps all the way to the top, and can get very crowded, steep and narrow in certain sections, so it’s important to pace yourself, rest when needed, and remember to catch your breath.
 Read on for what to expect at each stage of the Sigiriya hike.

-I breathed a huge sigh of relief once we got back down to the base and continued up the marble stairs towards the Lion Gate and had another opportunity to sit down for a few minutes.
+From here, pace yourself as the climb begins.
+The never-ending stairs pull you towards the Lion Gate or “Lion’s Paw” before you get the opportunity to sit down for a few minutes.
 I consider myself relatively fit, but this climb isn’t exactly a cakewalk.

 The Lion Gate now features two massive sets of claws that guard the final pathway up to the Sky Palace, and leaves you wondering how majestic and perhaps intimidating it would have looked before the lion’s head disintegrated.

 Once you’ve regained feeling in your legs and mentally prepared yourself, it’s time for the last and what many believe to be the most challenging portion of the climb: the Lion Staircase.
+This is where the vertigo and leg cramp-inducing part of the climb begins.
 As you can see from the photo above, it is steep and literally hangs off the edge, providing an unobstructed view across the plains surrounding the rock fortress of Sigiriya.

 My key takeaway?
 Don’t look down, and if you have a partner, hold onto him or her for dear life.
 If you suffer from vertigo, you will need to be mentally prepared for this section.